Kevin O'Connell (American football): 2003 and 2004 seasons

 On February 1, 2003, O'Connell committed to play football for Tom Craft's San Diego State Aztecs football team.
-He came to San Diego State as "a player we can build the offensive class around" according to Craft.
+He came to San Diego State as "a player we can build the offensive class around," according to Craft.

 As a true freshman in 2003, O'Connell, age 18, and sophomore Matt Dlugolecki were backups to Adam Hall who was coming off a strong junior season in 2002.
 Craft stated, "With a senior quarterback, the logical step is to redshirt Kevin O'Connell.
 But we are not going to define the situation until we see everyone in August."
 When Hall was injured during the regular season, Craft began to dress O'Connell during games, but not play O'Connell, but rather to get him used to traveling and dressing with the team.
 O'Connell did not see any game action in 2003, registered no statistics, and retained four years of eligibility under the NCAA's redshirt rule.

 O'Connell performed well in the annual spring game in March 2004, but Dlugolecki was named the starting quarterback during the spring.
 While O'Connell was touted as the team's "stronger armed quarterback," he spent the 2004 season as San Diego State's No. 2 quarterback behind Dlugolecki.
 In the season opener against I-AA Idaho State, O'Connell threw his first career touchdown pass.
 Dlugolecki started 7 games, getting injured in the 7th game, promoting O'Connell's first start.

 In his first collegiate start, O'Connell led the Aztecs to a 19–9 loss to a New Mexico team that finished second in the Mountain West Conference and was led by DonTrell Moore.
 O'Connell completed 16 of 32 passes for 165 yards and one touchdown.
 In his second start, the Aztecs lost to a No. 9 Utah team that finished the season ranked No. 4 and No. 5 in both the AP and Coaches polls respectively.
-The following week, the Aztecs were blown out by the BYU Cougars, 49–16.
+The next week, the Aztecs were blown out by the BYU Cougars, 49–16.
 After the loss to BYU, O'Connell led San Diego State to victories over Air Force (37–31) and UNLV (21–3).
 O'Connell completed 33 of 69 passes for 407 yards with 3 touchdowns in those games.